-Biodiversity 360 started as a project when I was awarded the Maharam STEAM 2017 Fellow, I was working in Guwahati, a North-Eastern Indian city, which is experiencing rapid development and population growth.
+Biodiversity 360 started as a project when I was awarded the Maharam STEAM 2017 Fellowship.
+I was working in Guwahati, a North-Eastern Indian city, which is experiencing rapid development and population growth.
 The project went on to be featured in the SPAN online magazine as well as an article was published in the Ahmedabad Journal of Heritage Management.

 The strain on the local environment is increasingly becoming visible.
 This city is home to many species of animals, some of which are endangered or almost extinct in the wild.
 Through this project, I documented many such species and created an accordion book called “Biodiversity 360”.